wearenolte/lean-theme/README.md

 By default is set to `true`, with this filter you can remove the automatic save of ACF Fields into the `lean/acf_path`.

+# Helper functions

+### use_icon

+This function renders a new icon from the sprite set.

+**Parameters**

+- id: the file name of the icon for example if you have a file `patterns/static/icons/facebook.svg` the `id` of the icon is `facebook`.
+- class_name: The `class_name` attribute is an optional parameter that can be used to add a custom class to the specifc instance of the icon if a different style is required.